Energy-minimizing Mappings of Complex Projective Spaces: Lower Bounds for Energy Functionals of Mappings

 Note that in Lemma \ref{elementary_lemma}, equality for at least one $p > n$ implies equality for all $p \geq n$, and in fact that (\ref{g_dim_energy_eqn}) is an equality for all $p \geq 1$.
-If $F$ is smooth, the equality condition for $p=n$ in Lemma \ref{elementary_lemma} says that $F$ is a semiconformal mapping, that is $F^{*}g = \mu(x) h$ for a nonnegative function $\mu$ on $N$, and the equality condition for $p > n$ says that $F$ is a homothety, i.e. $F^{*}g$ is a rescaling of $h$.
-This generalizes the well-known fact that for mappings of surfaces, the energy is pointwise bounded below by the area of the image, with equality precisely where the mapping is conformal.
-Also, note that if $F$ is a pluriharmonic mapping of $(\C P^{N},g_{0})$, then by Lemma \ref{pluri_holom_prop} we can diagonalize $F^{*}g$ as in (\ref{energy_frame_eqn}) by a unitary basis $e_{1}, e_{2} = Je_{1}, \cdots, e_{2N} = Je_{2N-1}$, with $|dF(e_{i})| = |dF(Je_{i})|$. \\
+If $F$ is smooth, equality for $p=n$ in Lemma \ref{elementary_lemma} says that $F$ is semiconformal, i.e. $F^{*}g = \mu(x) h$ for a nonnegative function $\mu$ on $N$, and equality for $p > n$ says that $F$ is a homothety, i.e. $F^{*}g$ is a rescaling of $h$.
+Lemma \ref{elementary_lemma} leads to the following rigidity statement for pluriharmonic maps of complex projective space:

-In proving Theorems \ref{infimum}, \ref{cpn_p_energy_thm} and \ref{rpn_p_energy_thm}, we will work with the following measure spaces associated to the canonical Riemannian metrics on real and complex projective space: